BilalKhalifa/DogStudio_Clone/README.md

 # 🐕 DogStudio Clone — Interactive 3D Experience

-An immersive, responsive, and visually stunning web experience built with **React**, **Three.js (React Three Fiber)**, and **GSAP**.
+An immersive, and visually stunning web experience built with **React**, **Three.js (React Three Fiber)**, and **GSAP**.
 This project is a tribute clone of the famous DogStudio website, featuring a dynamic 3D dog model that animates, rotates, and shifts colors seamlessly as you scroll down the page.

 ---